SharpDerek/Cool-Shiz/README.md

 # Cool-Shiz
 All the Cool Shiz I've made

-This is a general repository of all the stuff I built, all combined in one.
-Each project will be found in its own branch, so feel free to browse around!
+This is a general repository of all the cool stuff I've built, all combined in one.
+Each project is separated by platform, so feel free to browse around!